tstueven/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | .01                   | Turn left ahead  |
 | .01                    | Stop                              |

-The fifths image was classifies perfectly! :)
+The fifths image was classified perfectly! :)

 The top five soft max probabilities were